rbracker/E-commerce-BackEnd/README.md

 # E-commerce-BackEnd

+## My Challenge
+Your challenge is to build the back end for an e-commerce site.
+You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

 ## User Story
 AS A manager at an internet retail company
 I WANT a back end for my e-commerce website that uses the latest technologies